Differences of squares of upper-triangular $2\times 2$ integer matrices: Complete classification by congruence type

 $\boxed{\Rightarrow}$: Suppose that

 is representable as a difference of two squares in $UT_2(\mathbb Z)$.
 Reducing modulo $4$, we obtain a matrix representable as a difference of two squares in $UT_2(\mathbb Z_4)$.

 If $k$ and $n$ have the same parity, then the diagonal entries of $M \bmod 4$ are equal and odd, i.e. both are $1$ or both are $3$.
 By Proposition~\ref{p1}, such a matrix is representable modulo $4$ only if its upper-right entry is even.
-Hence $r$ must be even.
+Hence $r$ must be even and since $\gcd(k+n,2)=2$, the divisibility condition holds.

-If $k$ and $n$ have opposite parity, then $\gcd(k+n,2)=1$, so the desired divisibility condition is automatic.
+If $k$ and $n$ have opposite parity, then $\gcd(k+n,2)=1$, so the desired divisibility condition is automatically satisfied.

 Therefore, in all cases, $\gcd(k+n,2)\mid r.$ \end{proof}

 \begin{corollary} For every $k,n,r\in\mathbb Z$, the matrices

 are representable as differences of two squares in $UT_2(\Z)$. \end{corollary}